 Ultimately, global warming will affect life on Earth in many ways, but the extent of this change depends largely on human actions, such as emissions of carbon dioxide and other greenhouse gases.
 It is our duty to implement a plan to reduce greenhouse gas emissions and to start combating the effects of climate change on the environment, human health, and the health of the planet.
 Climate change is such an important issue that we need to pay more attention to it and do more to reduce and limit it, not only in the US but also globally.

-Legit research chemical supplier the USA
+Legit research chemical supplier in the USA

-Finally, man really must pay more attention to climate change in the Arctic and work together to minimize the impact of global warming on the environment, human health, and the health of the planet.
+Finally, the man really must pay more attention to climate change in the Arctic and work together to minimize the impact of global warming on the environment, human health, and the health of the planet.
 We know that man-made changes in greenhouse gas emissions, such as emissions of carbon dioxide and other greenhouse gases, are changing the climate in a way that will cause great damage.
 Even if we reduce future greenhouse gas emissions, warming will still occur because the Earth’s system is not yet fully adapted to the environmental changes that have already taken place.

 There are many thousands of climate scientists in the world today, many of whom are involved in debates on global warming and climate change and would have a legitimate claim to be on this list, but there is no evidence to support this.
 The United States, which has opposed government action on climate change, argues that action is justified because the economic benefits of reducing greenhouse gas emissions outweigh the costs of preventing global cooling and other adverse effects of global temperature change.

 Human activities that cause climate change are the human combustion of fuels such as coal that release too many greenhouse gases into the atmosphere, such as carbon dioxide, which stores heat in the atmosphere and leads to faster climate change (see page 95, Misunderstandings of Global Atmospheric Change).
-Global warming and depletion of the ozone layer are two different problems, but deforestation is also a major cause of global warming and depletion of the ozone layer.
+Global warming and the depletion of the ozone layer are two different problems, but deforestation is also a major cause of global warming and depletion of the ozone layer.